hyperstack-org/hyperstack/README.md

   def pick_entry!
     # pick a random word and assign the selected record to entry
     @entry = Dictionary.defined.all[rand(Dictionary.defined.count)]
     force_update! # redraw our component when the word changes
     # Notice that we use standard ActiveRecord constructs to select our
     # random entry value
   end

-  # before we mount (draw the first time) our component pick an entry...
+  # pick an initial entry before we mount our component...
   before_mount :pick_entry

   # Again in our render block we use the standard ActiveRecord API, such
-  # as the 'defined' scope, and the 'word', 'pronunciation', & 'definition'
+  # as the 'defined' scope, and the 'word', 'pronunciation', and
-  # attribute getters.
+  # 'definition' attribute getters.
   render(DIV) do
     DIV { "total definitions: #{Dictionary.defined.count}" }
     DIV do